ricardoquesada/unijoysticle/firmware/esp32/README.md

 ## About

-Used modern bluetooth gamepads / mouse in old computers like the Commodore 64, Atari ST, Amiga 500, Apple 2, Tandy 1000, IBM PC Jr., Atari 800, etc.
+Use modern bluetooth gamepads / mouse in old computers like the Commodore 64, Atari ST, Amiga 500, Apple 2, Tandy 1000, IBM PC Jr., Atari 800, etc.

 ## Status